We will walk through the steps required to set up a Django project in Python.

 django-admin startproject myproject

-Step 4: Create a Django App
+Step 4: Develop a Django App

 cd myproject